yoseb123/web-starter-pack/README.md

 Install npm dependencies using command `npm install`

 **Then:**
-Build JavaScript and CSS one time `npm build`
-Build JavaScript and CSS continuously while editing `npm build-watch`
+Build JavaScript and CSS continuously (i.e., build and watch) using command `npm run build`

 #### Building behavior
 - All SASS stylesheets (css/*.scss) will be concatenated and minified into one file (all.min.css)